logiqai/docs/logiq-ui-configuration/alert-destinations.md

 In the OpsGenie UI, navigate to your **Teams** page and select the team for which you want to create the alert integration.
 In the example below we will use the logflow team.

 {% hint style="info" %}
-NOTE: More than one OpsGenie alert destination can be defined in LOGIQ
+NOTE: More than one OpsGenie alert destination can be defined in Apica Ascent
 {% endhint %}

 ![Select the team](<../.gitbook/assets/Screen Shot 2021-11-16 at 9.17.24 PM.png>)